PerniShoes/My_Engine_Prototype/README.md

 ### Current state:
 - Audio working
-- Texture handler close to done
+- Texture handler (texture refactor) DONE!
-- Physics engine not yet started
+- Physics engine will be started in the next few days
 #